Men's 400 metres world record progression

-Through 2021, World Athletics has ratified 24 world records in the event.
+Up to and including 2021, World Athletics has ratified 24 outdoor world records in the event.

 The following tables show the world record progression in the men's 400 metres, as ratified by World Athletics.

+Indoor

+Indoor records are run on a shorter 200 metres track. "y" indicates marks were set over the 440 yards imperial distance, and an asterisk indicates a record was repeated.
+All records since Schönlebe's 45.41 in 1986 were ratified by the IAAF.